Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 2) Survey Your Yard:

-Before taking measurements for your fence, and assuming you don’t already have a surveyed/staked yard, have a land surveyor come out to your home and let you know precisely where your property ends and where the neighbor’s property begins.
+Before taking measurements for your fence, and assuming you don’t already have a surveyed/staked yard, hire a land surveyor.
+This will ensure the precise/legal boundaries of where your property ends and the neighbor’s property begins.

-Remember, your new fence isn’t portable – If you find yourself on the wrong side of a survey, you’re not going to pick it up and move your fence 3 feet.
+Remember, your new fence isn’t portable – If you find yourself on the wrong side of a survey, you won’t pick it up and move your fence 3 feet.

 A few trees in your way before you can build a new fence?
 Check out the “best Electric Chainsaws” you can buy.